Mushroom-Collecting.com

 Spores Olive brown

-When and where to find them (ecology) King boletes are mycorrhizal and are most commonly found under oak and hemlock especially where sphagnum mosses are present.
+When and where to find them (ecology) King boletes are mycorrhizal and are most commonly found under hemlock and oak especially where sphagnum mosses are present.
 They are also fairly common under most varieties of spruce.
-I have also found them with birch, beech, apple, mixed woods and eastern white pine (Boletus pinophilus).
+Lawns and grass under conifers are another common habitat.
+Technically, true Boletus edulis will be found under conifers like hemlock and spruce but there are many unexplainable finds.
+I have also found "variants" with birch, beech, apple, mixed woods and eastern white pine (Boletus pinophilus).
 I should note that the fruit bodies I have collected under white pines were very similar to B. edulis and fruited in the fall.
 They did not closely match the B. pinophilus on some other websites.
 In Maine they will be found from the end of August through the middle November.
 Some field guides will say they are uncommon in the east which is not remotely true in my experience.
+They grow in my front yard.
 Although the last three years have been quite poor, usually they are quite abundant.
 In 2002 I was attending college and found almost enough to pay my tuition for the two courses I was taking.
 I found one location where I collected 90 pounds and another with over 40 pounds.
 I had so many that year that I had to sell most of them.

 In June and July you may find the very similar looking Boletus variipes under Oak.
 It has a tan, dry cap and usually a more strongly reticulated more cylindrical stem.
 Its flavor is not as good as the king bolete and most specimens I found had a slight bitter edge.
 It is available at a time when there is not much else to find.
 Xanthoconium separans (yellow pores) and X. affine have a similar look and are also good to eat.